FabioMessias98/sitejaquelinealmeida/plugins/duplicator/readme.txt

-=== Duplicator - WordPress Migration Plugin ===
+=== Duplicator - WordPress Migration & Backup Plugin ===
 Contributors: corylamleorg, bobriley
 Tags: migration, backup, duplicate, move, migrate, restore, transfer, clone, automate, copy site, migrator Requires at least: 4.0
-Tested up to: 5.7
+Tested up to: 6.1
 Requires PHP: 5.3.8
-Stable tag: 1.4.0
+Stable tag: 1.5.2
 License: GPLv2
 WordPress migration and backups are much easier with Duplicator!
 Clone, backup, move and transfer an entire site from one location to another.

 == Description ==

-> With over **20 million downloads** Duplicator successfully gives WordPress users the ability to migrate, copy, move or clone a site from one location to another and also serves as a simple backup utility.
+> With over **30 million downloads** Duplicator successfully gives WordPress users the ability to migrate, copy, move or clone a site from one location to another and also serves as a simple backup utility.
 Duplicator handles serialized and base64 serialized replacements.
 Standard WordPress migration and WordPress backups are easily handled by this plugin as are **zero downtime migrations**.

 For complete details visit [snapcreek.com](https://snapcreek.com/duplicator/?utm_source=duplicator_free&utm_medium=wp_org&utm_content=desc_details&utm_campaign=duplicator_free).

 = Quick Video Demo =
 http://www.youtube.com/watch?v=oc73jtvHWYQ